October 2019 Post-LSAT Carnival

 Yep, you win.
 Congrats on finishing the October exam, everyone.
 Here’s to happy news dropping November 20th.

 Not feeling too confident in your October performance?
 No worries.
 Retaking isn’t the issue; it’s retaking without switching up your prep.
-Our Academic Managers are experienced in helping students identify what method of LSAT prep (be it in-person, live online, on-demand, or tutoring) works best for them.
+Our Academic Managers are experienced in helping students identify what method of LSAT prep (be it live course, on-demand, or tutoring) works best for them.
 Schedule a free consultation today!

 Search the Blog